NANOGrav results and LIGO-Virgo primordial black holes in axion-like curvaton model

 \emph{Results.}--- As a fiducial example, we take the following parameter values:

 Figure~\ref{fig:pbh_mass_spectrum} shows the PBH mass spectrum with this parameter set.
-We can see $f_\text{PBH} \sim 10^{-3}$ at $M = 30 M_\odot$, which is consistent with the merger rate estimated by the LIGO-Virgo collaboration~\cite{Sasaki:2016jop,Sasaki:2018dmp}.
+We can see $f_\text{PBH} \sim 10^{-3}$ at $M = 30 M_\odot$, which is consistent with the merger rate estimated by the LIGO-Virgo collaboration~\cite{Sasaki:2016jop,Sasaki:2018dmp}\footnote{ Refs.~\cite{Raidal:2018bbj,DeLuca:2020qqa} discuss how this estimation of $f_\text{PBH} \sim 10^{-3}$ gets modified by the actual shape of the PBH mass spectrum.
+Since the PBH mass spectrum is exponentially sensitive to the curvature perturbations and hence the induced GWs, we may easily accommodate this change by a small modification of the model parameters while having GWs consistent with the NANOGrav result.
+Also, there are several uncertainties in the computation of the PBH mass spectrum for given curvature perturbations, for instance \cite{Young:2019osy,Ando:2018qdb}.
+For these reasons, we just take $f_\text{PBH} \sim 10^{-3}$ as a representative value. }.
 The bump around $M \sim 1 M_\odot$ is due to the suppression of the PBH threshold during the QCD phase transition~\cite{Byrnes:2018clq}.
 Although the mass spectrum seems inconsistent with the constraint from the CMB anisotropy in Ref.~\cite{Serpico:2020ehh}, we should keep in mind that it still has uncertainties in accretion models, as the reference itself mentions.

 Figure~\ref{fig:gw_spectrum} shows the spectra of GWs induced by the scalar perturbations that realize the mass spectrum in Fig.~\ref{fig:pbh_mass_spectrum}.
 Note again that the non-Gaussianity, dependent on $r_\DD$, changes the relation between the abundance of PBHs and the power spectrum of curvature perturbations.
 From this figure, we can see that if we take $r_\text{D} \gtrsim 0.6$, the induced GWs are consistent with the 2$\sigma$ region of the NANOGrav stochastic process.
 On the other hand, for a small $r_\DD \lesssim 0.6$, corresponding to $f_\text{NL} \gtrsim 2.1$, the non-Gaussianity suppresses the induced GWs too much to explain the NANOGrav results.
 For comparison, we also provide the induced GWs neglecting the primordial non-Gaussianity from the curvaton.
 We can see that, if there is no primordial non-Gaussianity, the induced GWs are too large to be compatible with the NANOGrav results.
 This is qualitatively consistent with Ref.~\cite{Vaskonen:2020lbd}.